-The report from the Planning Board to the City Council relative to Inclusionary Housing Ordinance was received and filed.
+Report of the Planning Board to the City Council relative to Inclusionary Housing Ordinance.

 Report of the Planning Board to City Council Re: Inclusionary Housing Ordinance

 At its meeting on December 4, 2023, the Planning Board discussed the proposed Inclusionary Housing ordinance which would amend Section 5.4 of the City of Salem Zoning Ordinance as described in the related legal advertisement.